Common Animal Stereotypes Used Can Include:

 - Herons: Graceful and calm.
 Patient, with split second reflexes.
 Tends to be a loner.
 Sometimes associated with martial arts, much like the mantis, due to the reflexes.

 - Ostriches: Panicky and frightened and will always stick their heads in the sand, even though none of them do this in real life.
+Rather fast runners, and prone to be Extreme Omnivores.

 - Owls: Wise and mysterious.
 Smaller species of owl may be portrayed as Absent Minded Professors or even Ditzy Geniuses, perhaps reflecting owls' disorientation in daylight.
 Alternatively, scary harbingers of doom.